Dubai Police Force: Uniform, equipment, and vehicles

-Exotic vehicles
+Police vehicles

-The Dubai Police Force operates a variety of performance cars, luxury cars, supercars, and even concept cars for policing.
+The Dubai Police Force operates a variety of performance cars, luxury cars, supercars, and concept cars for policing.
 The rarity and cost of the vehicles, as well as their unusual role in policing, tend to attract the interest of foreigners.
-However, the belief that they are standard patrol cars or used in pursuits is false: the exotic cars are only used for traffic enforcement in tourist areas, and policing in the rest of the city, including responses to emergencies and pursuits, is conducted by regular patrol units in cheaper patrol cars.
+However, the belief that they are standard patrol cars or used in pursuits is false—the exotic cars are only used for traffic enforcement in tourist areas, and policing in the rest of the city, including responses to emergencies and pursuits, is conducted by regular patrol units in standard patrol cars.

-The Dubai Police Force's exotic vehicles include:
+The exotic car collection of the Dubai Police began in 2013, with the introduction of a Lamborghini Aventador.
+Guinness World Records awarded the Dubai Police Force the record for "fastest police car in service" for having a Bugatti Veyron in service, which has a top speed of 253 mph (407 km/h).
+The previous record holder belonged to the Italian police force, who had a Lamborghini Gallardo LP560-4.

+Among Dubai's fleet of police cars are: